By Clara Martens Avila

 A Brief History of Computers #2

 This is the second of a three-part series on the history of computers made by Qlouder.
-The goal is to give people more of an idea of why technologies are the way they are nowadays.
-This time: the origins of the ideas about AI and AI technology, and how we use it now.
-The next installment will be on the history of mainframes and the Cloud.
-You can read the first part here.
+The goal is to give an idea on why computers are the way they are nowadays This time: the origins of the ideas about AI and AI technology, and how we use it now.

 Once upon a time in a land far, far away, a sculptor fell in love with his own creation.
 He longed for her so much the gods (all Olympians, at the time) felt sorry for him and breathed life into the statue.
 The ivory object suddenly turned into a thinking, loving woman and they lived happily ever after.